 For food choices, all you have to pick from is bar food…and more bar food.
 So if you’re looking for the classics of burgers, grilled sandwiches, and wings, you have found yourself looking in the right place.

-Learn about various peoples, their cultures and history from all over the entire globe.
-It’s a beautiful museum for people to come together and learn about people they might not know much about.
+Another one of the top free museums in the area is the BYU Museum of Peoples and Cultures.
+Learn about various peoples, cultures, and history from around the globe.
+It’s a beautiful museum for anyone to come together and learn about people they might not know much about.

-Current exhibitions include Maya Weaving, which allows visitors to travel Central America encouraging them to explore the rich customs of the Maya people through their vibrant textiles.
+Exhibitions include Maya Weaving, which allows visitors to travel to Central America, encouraging them to explore the rich customs of the Maya people through their vibrant textiles.

-Through the Mask is a new exhibit that makes the visitor consider how masks have been created for centuries to protect, give power, and create bridges between other worlds and our own reality.
+Through the Mask is another exhibit that makes the visitor consider how masks have been created for centuries to protect, give power, and create bridges between other worlds and our own reality.

 11. Rock Canyon